iGORnetwork/AD-Group-policies/README.md

 # AD-Group-policies
 ## GPO
-1) Tools group policy management
+1) Tools → group policy management → Moscow.wsr → create a gpo in this domain, and link it here